Want to drive more sales and customer loyalty with WooCommerce coupons?

 Step 1: Create a coupon with free shipping

-Create a coupon like we showed earlier in this blog.
+Create a coupon as we showed earlier in this blog.
 If you want to offer free shipping as a discount without any monetary discount, leave the coupon amount at 0; otherwise, add the discount amount.

 Make sure to check the “Allow Free Shipping” option.